polkadot-fellows/RFCs/text/0050-fellowship-salaries.md

 | VIII |    200,000    |
 |   IX |    200,000    |

-Note that there is a sizable increase between II Dan (Proficient) and III Dan (Fellow).
-By the third Dan, it is generally expected that one is working on Polkadot as their primary focus in a full-time capacity.
-The salary at this level is commensurate with average salaries in OECD countries (note:
-77,000 USD in the U.S., with an average engineer at 100,000 USD).

-The salary increases for Architects (IV, V, and VI Dan) with levels typical of senior engineers.
+The salary levels for Architects (IV, V, and VI Dan) are typical of senior engineers.

 Allowances will be managed by the Salary pallet.